Overview of the upgrade process to SharePoint Server 2019

 Figure: The sequence of upgrade stages

-This article helps you understand the upgrade sequence so that you can plan an upgrade project.
-To get detailed steps for an upgrade, see Upgrade databases from SharePoint 2016 to SharePoint Server 2019 and Upgrade site collections to SharePoint Server 2019.
+This article helps you to understand the upgrade sequence so that you can plan an upgrade project.
+To get detailed steps for an upgrade, see Overview of the upgrade process to SharePoint Server 2019 and Upgrade site collections to SharePoint Server 2019.

 Create the SharePoint Server 2019 farm

 The first stage in the upgrade process creates the new SharePoint Server 2019 farm:

 A server farm administrator installs SharePoint Server 2019 to a new farm.
 The administrator configures farm settings and tests the environment.

 A server farm administrator sets the SharePoint Server 2016 farm to read-only so that users can continue to access the old farm while upgrade is in progress on the new farm.